-As a Veteran, you may be able to receive compensation for any disabilities that you have endured because of your service in the military.
+As a Veteran, you may be able to receive compensation for any disabilities caused by your service in the military.
 Depending on the severity of your disability and the amount of help you need, the VA will assign different ratings so that you can receive the VA disability benefits you deserve.

 However, benefits do not stop with just you.
-If you were injured during active duty, others in your family, such as your spouse and dependents, are able to receive benefits as well.
-Specifically, spouses of those who have a 100% disability rating following wartime service can receive certain benefits to help with the overall challenges that may come with having a disability.
+If you were injured during active duty, others members of your family, such as your spouse and dependents, are able to receive additional benefits.
+Specifically, spouses of those who have a 100% disability rating following active duty service can receive certain benefits to help with the overall challenges that may come with having a disability.

 This process can take a while, given the time it takes to go over everything to make sure that you qualify.
 When approaching large applications like this, it is always best to have a team at your side.

 When people go about this process alone, it can be challenging to know all the requirements for a particular application.
 It should not be as complicated as it is, but with our help at Berry Law, we can help you receive the benefits you deserve.